Autism

 Does stress during pregnancy cause autism?

-What the research does not support is the idea that everyday stress during a normal pregnancy causes autism.
+The research does not support the idea that everyday stress during a normal pregnancy causes autism.

 Does having children later in life increase autism risk?

-The important context: while the relative risk increases with age, the effect size is modest.
-Parental age is estimated to account for around 5–10% of autism cases.
+The effect size is modest.
+Parental age accounts for an estimated 5–10% of autism cases.
 The majority of children born to older parents are not autistic.
-And given that people are having children later partly because society now provides more choices and stability for that decision, this is not a reason to panic.
+This is not a reason to panic.

 Can retained primitive reflexes cause autism?

-Primitive reflexes are automatic movements present at birth that typically integrate — become voluntary — over the first year of life.
-Research does find that retained primitive reflexes are more common in autistic children than in neurotypical controls, and there is a theoretical link to the kind of brain connectivity differences associated with autism.
+Primitive reflexes are automatic movements present at birth that typically integrate over the first year of life.
+Research finds that retained primitive reflexes are more common in autistic children, and there is a theoretical link to the brain connectivity differences associated with autism.
+The evidence does not support the idea that retained reflexes cause autism or explain why autism is on the increase.
+The relationship is more likely bidirectional: autism-related differences in brain maturation may result in some reflexes integrating more slowly.

 Does Brain Balance work for autism?

 Brain Balance does not explain why autism is on the increase.
-It also costs thousands of pounds per programme.
-The concern from researchers is not that exercises and sensory activity are harmful — they're not — but that the cost, time, and opportunity could be spent on support with a stronger evidence base.
+It costs thousands of pounds per programme.
+The concern from researchers is that the cost, time, and opportunity could be spent on support with a stronger evidence base.

 Can pregnancy medication cause autism?